jswec/Phase-3-Project/README.md

 This project is an analysis of customer churn based on anonymized data provided by Flatiron School's curated list of Phase 3 project datasets via [Kaggle.com](https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset).

-The premise is to build a classifier to predict whether a customer will discontinue their prepaid mobile phone plan with telecom provider, SyriaTel.
+The premise is to build a classifier to predict whether a customer will discontinue their prepaid mobile phone plan with telecom provider SyriaTel.

 From here on out, we will be treating this repository as if it were a presentation from a data scientist team at SyriaTel.

 ## Background

-Churn rate in the Telecommunications industry is at an all time low, however SyriaTel is currently looking at a 14.5% attrition rate.
+Churn in the Telecommunications industry is at an all time low however SyriaTel is currently looking at a 14.5% attrition rate.

 For reference, our competitors reported an average of 2.31% 2022 4th quarter prepaid churn rate.

+!!!!!!!!!

-Before analyzing the data, we performed some market research to understand what prepaid plans are being offered by our competitors.
+Before analyzing the data, we performed surface level market research to understand what prepaid plans are being offered by our competitors.
 Below is a word cloud analysis based on the landing pages for top prepaid plans in the United States.

 ![wordcloud.png](https://github.com/leo-schell/Phase-3-Project/blob/main/images/wordcloud.png)

 Note a heavy emphasis on unlimited talk, text, and data plans.
 This will be important to consider as we evolve our offering to something more attractive to the average United States consumer.

-Additionally, we need to keep politics in mind.

-As you know SyriaTel’s branding is heavily associated with the country.
-Even before jumping into the data we do know that the geopolitical conflict in Syria and the attitudes of American clients could have a significant impact on churn.
+Additionally, the geopolitical conflict in Syria and the attitudes of American clients could have a significant impact on churn for the foreseeable future.
+SyriaTel’s branding is heavily associated with the country.
 For this analysis, we have elected to take the most objective look at the data possible and have not factored in possible effects of the geopolitical conflict in Syria.

 ***